Arthur R. Gralla: Naval career

 In August 1957, now-Captain Gralla assumed command of the USS Norton Sound.
 The Norton Sound was a missile test ship.
 As commander of the Norton Sound, Gralla led Task Force 88, a fleet of nine ships with 4,500 sailors.
 The task force tested nuclear-armed rockets as part of Operation Argus between July and September 1958.
 For his leadership, Gralla was awarded the Legion of Merit, with his citation praising his "unusual technical and professional competence, sound leadership, and outstanding initiative".

 In September 1958 Gralla was ordered back to the Bureau of Ordnance in Washington, D.C.
 In 1961 he led an investigation of a deadly fire aboard the carrier USS Saratoga.
 In 1966 he was appointed Director of the reorganized Bureau of Ordnance Systems.
 Upon promotion to admiral, he commanded Destroyer Flotilla II in the Atlantic Fleet.
 He received the Defense Distinguished Service Medal for his work modernizing major weapons systems through the Naval Ordnance Systems Command.
 In 1969, he was promoted to Vice Admiral and named Naval Inspector General.

 Later in 1969, Gralla received his final appointment, as commander of the Military Sea Transportation Service, which was renamed Military Sealift Command in 1970.
 In this role, he clashed with Deputy Secretary of Defense David Packard over Packard's proposal to place most U.S. military logistics under the Army.
 This would have included sealift, over which Gralla's service had jurisdiction.
 Much of the top brass agreed with Gralla, and ultimately Congress did not endorse Packard's plan.
 However, in November 1971, Gralla was forced into retirement in retaliation for testifying to Congress against Packard's plan.

 Personal life

 Gralla married Mildred C. Lesser on May 31, 1936.
 They remained married until his death.
 They had two sons, Arthur R. Gralla Jr. and Richard J. Gralla.

 Gralla was Jewish.
-He was the U.S. Navy's fourth Jewish Vice Admiral and was appointed Naval Inspector General by President Nixon.
+He was the U.S. Navy's fourth Jewish Vice Admiral.